0x30Mushti/Huntress-CTF/README.md

 I will be uploading my **CTF challenge write-ups** here, sharing insights, strategies, and solutions that I use to solve the challenges.
 Stay tuned for updates as I progress through the competition!

+Most writeups don’t show the trial and error involved in CTFs.
+Some parts were challenging, while others were pretty straightforward.
+It wasn’t always smooth—there were mistakes and retries along the way.
+Keep that in mind while reading, as the final solution might look easier than it actually was.

+Also, since I’m new to writing CTF writeups, I’d really appreciate any tips or feedback on how I can improve.
+Feel free to share your thoughts!

 ## Language Disclaimer

 Please note that **English is not my first language**, and I apologize for any grammar or spelling mistakes in my write-ups.
 I hope the content is still helpful and clear.
 Thank you for your understanding!